 Jenna teaches courses on critical theory, media history and theory, religion and cultural life, digital media, and American religious history.

 Rita studies the relationship between communications policy and international relations from a historical and comparative perspective with a goal to understand the challenges and opportunities available to states as they seek control over the global communications infrastructure.
 Her research has appeared in the Journal of Broadcasting and Electronic Media, International Communication Gazette, Media, Culture and Society and The Information Society.
-Her book project The struggle for network control, analyzing the transition from British to American world leadership in wireless telegraphy, is under contract at MIT Press.
+Her book project Reluctant power: networks, corporations and the struggle for global governance in the early 20th century, analyzing the transition from British to American world leadership in wireless telegraphy, is under contract at MIT Press.
 On the undergraduate level, she teaches Media and Society, Global Media Studies and Communication, Technology and National Security.
 Courses on the graduate level include Communication Policy and Communication and American Empire.